itstep-sabatex/PE111/ADO.NET/Readme.md

 	or
 	var connection = new Npgsql.NpgsqlConnection("Server=172.19.0.2;Port=5432;DataBase=Demo;Uid=postgres;Pwd=mysecretpassword")

-#IDbCommand - команда для виконання (з результатом, без)
+#IDbCommand -

-IDataReader, IDataRecord; - обробка команди з результатом IDataParameter, IDbDataParameter - параметри до команд
+IDataReader, IDataRecord; -
+IDataParameter, IDbDataParameter -

-IDbTransaction - транзакції.
+IDbTransaction - .

 IDataAdapter,IDbDataAdapter - Allows an object to implement a DataAdapter, and represents a set of methods and mapping action-related properties that are used to fill and update a DataSet and update a data source.